react-chatbotify-plugins/input-validator/README.md

 #### Validating User Input

-To validate user input, add the `validateInput` attribute to any Block that requires validation.
-The `validateInput` attribute is a function that receives the user's input and returns an object indicating the validation result.
+The plugin allows validating user text input and file input (upload).
+To do so, you may add the respective `validateTextInput` and `validateFileInput` attributes to any Block that requires validation.
+The `validateTextInput` attribute is a function that receives the user's input (string) and returns an object indicating the validation result.
+The `validateFileInput` attribute is a function that receives the user's uploaded files (FileList) and similarly returns an object indicating the validation result.
 An example can be seen below:

 ```javascript
 import ChatBot from "react-chatbotify";